mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsubsection{Estimating time-varying Mixed Graphical Model}

-In this section we fit a time-varying MGM to gene expression data used in \cite{gibberd2017regularized} who took a subset of the data presented in \cite{arbeitman2002gene}.
+We fit a time-varying MGM to gene expression data used by \cite{gibberd2017regularized}, who took a subset of the data presented by \cite{arbeitman2002gene}.
 Specifically, we model $p = 150$ gene expressions related to the immune system of D. melanogaster (the fruit fly) measured at $n = 67$ time points across its whole life span.
 Since $p > n$, this is an example of a high-dimensional estimation problem.
-Note that the measurements are not equally spaced in time, as can be seen from the red dashes on the time arrow in the top panel of Figure \ref{tvmgm_application}.

-We first use the function \code{bwSelect()} to select an appropriate bandwidth paramter $\sigma$.
-We specify the data (which is included in the package) and vectors specifying the type and number of levels of each variable, similarly to \code{mgm()} (Section \ref{sec_mgm_est}) and \code{mvar()} (Section \ref{sec_mvar_est}).
+Figure \ref{tvmgm_application} (top panel) shows that the 67 measurement are distributed unequally across the time interval.